Part 2: The Day of Your Surgery

 As the leader of the team, the foot and ankle orthopaedic surgeon will speak with you again about your surgery.
 Many surgeons will have already discussed what to expect from surgery, but this lets you ask any last-minute questions or express concerns

 to the surgeon.
-At this time, the surgeon will mark your surgical area with his/her initials via pen or marker and verify with you that it is correct.
+At this time, the surgeon will use a pen or marker to mark your surgical area with his/her initials and will verify with you that it is correct.
 To ensure the entire team is aware of the plan, other members of the surgical team will check that

 the correct area on the patient has been marked for surgery.